 Screencast videos are especially popular when it comes to technology training.
-For visual learners, the ability to see each step of a process goes a long way in explaining online tools or software.
+For visual learners, the ability to see each step of a process goes a long way toward explaining online tools or software.

-For example, this is a tutorial from Domino’s which gives you a quick peek at how to register online for the Domino’s app to order a pizza:
+For example, this is a tutorial from Domino’s that provides a quick peek at how to register online for the Domino’s app to order a pizza:

-Here at iSpring, we also create tutorial videos to demonstrate our customers how to work with iSpring eLearning software.
-Today, we’re going to show you how to do this with the example below:
+Here at iSpring, we also create tutorial videos to demonstrate for our customers how to work with iSpring eLearning software.
+Today, we’re going to show you how to do this with the following example:

 Step 1.
 Make a Learning Analysis

-Creating a tutorial begins with a learning analysis.
-It usually includes three steps: development of key objectives, research on the tutorial topic, and understanding of the learner.
+Creating an instructional video begins with a learning analysis.
+It usually includes three steps: development of key objectives, research on the topic of the tutorial, and an understanding of the learner.

-Once you have a clear understanding of which actions or concepts your learner should know after watching your tutorial, you can get down to researching the topic.
+Once you have a clear understanding of which actions or concepts your learner should know after watching your instructional video, you can get down to researching the topic.
 In-depth research will help you collect all the information needed to make your video as beneficial as possible.

 Step 2.
 Create an Outline

 Once you have all your learning analysis items in place, you can start developing an outline.
-This is an overview of all of the content you will have in your tutorial and should include all the key points that will be covered in the video.
+This is an overview of all of the content you will have in your video instructions and should include all the key points that will be covered in the video.

 Take a look at our outline for the iSpring video tutorial you saw above: